jpreecedev/developerhandbook/src/pages/create-a-telephone-directory-with-bootstrap-knockoutjs-jquery-web-api-and-entity-framework-part-1-of-2/index.md

 ---
 layout: post
 title: Create a telephone directory with Bootstrap, KnockoutJS, jQuery, Web API and Entity Framework (Part 1 of 2)
+description: The purpose of this very simple tutorial is to learn the basics of creating a single page website that can be used to capture peoples names and telephone numbers.
 date: 2014-03-08
 categories: ['.NET']
 tags: